 The Department of Computer Science has become a leader in the networked world.
 Recent developments include adding 20 tenure-track faculty, 13 of whom received NSF CAREER development awards.
-Total research expenditures have quadrupled over the last few years and graduate enrollments have climbed to over 350 students.
-The faculty has broad-ranging research strengths including networking, intelligent and collaborative systems, secure and reliable systems, parallel and embedded systems, software and systems engineering, and algorithms and theory.
+Total research expenditures have quadrupled over the last few years and graduate enrollments have climbed to nearly 400 students.
+The faculty has broad-ranging research The faculty has broad-ranging research strengths including networking, intelligent and collaborative systems, secure and reliable systems, parallel and embedded systems, software systems engineering, and algorithms and theory.
 Areas of strength in applied research include bioinformatics, scientific computation, e-commerce and data mining.